wqking/datomu/readme.md

 **--converter**
 Specify the converter.
 The default converter is 'digit'.
 Availabe converters:
-`digit`: convert digit 1~9 to the notes in the scale degrees.
+`digit`: convert digit 1-9 to the notes in the scale degrees.
 0 doubles the duration of the previous note.
-`letter`: convert letter a~z to the notes in the scale degrees. space, dot, comma, and '!?;:' doubles the duration of the previous note.
+`letter`: convert letter a-z to the notes in the scale degrees. space, dot, comma, and '!?;:' doubles the duration of the previous note.
 `unicode`: map the unicode values to the notes in the scale degrees. space, dot, comma, and '!?;:' doubles the duration of the previous note.
 It's useful for non-English and non-Latin languages.

 **--scale**